immineal/BLL/README.md

-# Scripts for [Your Paper Title]
+# Scripts for [On Mechanisms, Ethical Considerations and Developmental Trajectories in Machine Learning]

-This repository contains the scripts used in the paper "[Your Paper Title]" by [Your Name(s)].
+This repository contains the scripts used for visualisations and demonstration in the BLL "[On Mechanisms, Ethical Considerations and Developmental Trajectories in Machine Learning]" by [Aaron Schneberger and Linus Linhof].

 ## Description

-Briefly describe what your scripts do and how they relate to your paper.
-For example:
-"These scripts perform data analysis and generate figures for our study on [brief description of your research]."
+These scripts demonstrate the implementation of a simple neural network, create visualisations and generate graphs for our study on [Machine Learning and its Implications]."

 ## Requirements

-List any software requirements or dependencies needed to run your scripts.
-For example:
 - Python 3.7+
 - NumPy
 - Matplotlib

-## Usage

-Explain how to use your scripts.
-For example:
-1. Clone this repository
-2. Install the required dependencies: `pip install -r requirements.txt`
-3. Run the main analysis script: `python main_analysis.py`
+- Pandas
+- keras.datasets and keras.utils

 ## File Description

 Briefly describe the purpose of each script or directory in your repository.
 For example:
-- `data_processing.py`: Cleans and preprocesses the raw data
-- `analysis.py`: Performs the main statistical analyses
+- `nn.py`: Implements a simple Neural Network to recognize handwritten digits
+- `learning_rate_demonstration.py`: Performs a benchmark for a wide range of learning rates to visualize their impact on the efficiency of the algorithm
-- `visualizations.py`: Generates figures used in the paper
+- `plot_activation_functions.py`: Generates figures for the activation functions used in the BLL
-- `utils/`: Contains utility functions used across multiple scripts

-## Data

-Explain how to obtain the data used by your scripts, if applicable.
-If you're including sample data, mention it here.
+- `work_progress.py`: Creates the cumulative graph for our work progress seen in the chapter "Description of work progress"

 ## License

-This project is licensed under the [choose a license, e.g., MIT License] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [MIT License] - see the [LICENSE](LICENSE) file for details.

-## Contact

-Provide your contact information for people who may have questions about your code or paper.

-## Citation

-If you use this code in your research, please cite our paper:
-[Your citation information here]